urishani/galilean/README.md

    2. *1*,*2*, ...*5* (more can be added) - each representing a room number.
 To mark room usage, enter the doctor short id in the cell corresponding to that room (column) and the hour (row).
-   3. *pictures* - in this page list the pictures for the cycling picture effect on the banner.
+3. **pictures** - in this page list the pictures for the cycling picture effect on the banner.
 This page has two columns:
    * *picture* - which holds pictures file names, located in the installation folder.
-      * *cycle* - which has only one entry to hold the number of milliseconds for the pictures cycling time.
+   * *cycle* - which has two entries.
+The first one holds the number of milliseconds for the pictures cycling time.
+   The second holds the number of milliseconds for the fade-in-out process to last.
+   Defaults are 7000 (7 seconds for each image to show), and 1500 (1.5 seconds for the fade-in-out process duration).

 # Server